Google Tag Manager (GTM) is probably the single most useful tool that your team can use to collect data and inform smart marketing decisions.

 4. Set up the property variable

 You have two options when setting up your variable.
-First, you can check Enable overriding settings in this tag and paste your UA Tracking ID:
+First, you can check Enable overriding settings in this tag and paste your GA4 Measurement ID in the Tag Configuration field:

 Or, you can create a custom variable.
-While this takes some more initial setup, it’ll make things easier for you in the long run because it keeps your UA Tracking ID stored, rather than needing to paste it in for every tag you create.
+While this takes some more initial setup, it’ll make things easier for you in the long run because it keeps your GA4 Measurement ID stored, rather than needing to paste it in for every tag you create.

 Built-in variables are automatically defined by GTM based on elements detected in the code snippet.
 They offer several common variable types, making it easy to create basic tags.